 Although 4k TVs are becoming very common, 4k monitors are just starting to become more mainstream.
 Whether you are looking for a better multitasking experience for work or just want a more immersive gaming experience, 4k monitors have a lot to offer.
 Although they used to be very expensive, they have recently started to drop in price as 4k becomes more popular and more devices support it.
 See also our recommendations for the best 1080p and 1440p monitors.

-We've reviewed 9 4k monitors, and below are our picks for the top 5 that are available for purchase in 2018.
+We've reviewed 60 monitors and below are our recommendations for the best 4k monitors that are available for purchase in 2019.
+See our recommendations for the best 4k gaming monitors.

 If you want to save a bit of money, the LG 27UD58-B is a cheaper alternative to the LG 27UK650.
 The 27UD58-B is a decent 4k monitor.
 Compared with the 27UK650, it has a fixed stand that isn't as easy to place in an ideal viewing position, and it doesn't support HDR.
 It isn't as bright, but there shouldn't be any issues with it, unless your room has a lot of natural lighting.
 Like the 27UK650, the 27UD58 has a standard 60 Hz refresh rate, and it supports FreeSync, great for gaming.